Egor Bazin

-He currently skates with Elizaveta Khudaiberdieva.

 Career

 Early career

 Bazin teamed up with Sofia Evdokimova in 2007.
 The duo debuted on the ISU Junior Grand Prix (JGP) series in the 2011–12 season, finishing seventh in Austria.
 In the 2013–14 season, they won their first JGP medal – bronze in Mexico.

 2014–2015 season

 Evdokimova/Bazin started their season by competing in the 2014 JGP series.
 They placed fourth in both events, first at the JGP Czech Republic and then at the JGP Germany.

 In 2014–15 season, Evdokimova/Bazin stepped onto the national podium for the first time, beating Loboda/Drozd by 0.19 points for the bronze medal at the Russian Junior Championships.
 Based on this result, they were chosen to compete as Russia's third ice dancing team at the 2015 World Junior Championships in Tallinn, Estonia.
 Finishing tenth, Evdokimova/Bazin were the second best Russian duet after Yanovskaya/Mozgov (gold), with Popova/Vlasenko placing eleventh.